|

 Biosketch:

-John R. Koza received his Ph.D. in computer science from the
+John R. Koza received his Ph.D. in computer

-1973 through 1987, he was co-founder, chairman, and CEO of Scientific
+John Holland.
+From 1973 through 1987, he was co-founder, chairman,

-Games Inc. where he co-invented the rub-off instant lottery ticket
+and CEO of Scientific Games Inc. where he co-invented the rub-off

-used by state lotteries.
-He has taught a course on genetic algorithms
+instant lottery ticket used by state lotteries.
+He has taught

-and genetic programming at Stanford University since 1988, where
+a course on genetic algorithms and genetic programming at Stanford

-he is currently a Consulting Professor in the Biomedical Informatics
+University since 1988, where he is currently a Consulting Professor

-Program in the Department of Medicine and in the Department of
+in the Biomedical Informatics Program in the Department of Medicine

-Electrical Engineering at Stanford University.
-He is Vice-Chair
+and in the Department of Electrical Engineering at Stanford University.

-and one on presidential
+on genetic programming and one on presidential elections.

 |